 The defense argued that restrictions placed on her body weight during her career caused her to suffer from bulimia, a condition that led to her becoming a shoplifter.
 It added that a settlement had been reached with the operator of the convenience store.

-In handing down the ruling, judge Nakamura took into consideration that Hara entered a hospital voluntarily to receive treatment, a sign that she has reflected upon her crime, the judge said.
+In handing down the ruling, judge Nakamura took into consideration that Hara entered a hospital voluntarily to receive treatment, a sign that she has reflected upon her crime.
 “The hope is that you will rehabilitate within society,” the judge said.

 Hara took first place in the Nagoya International Women’s Marathon in 2005 and the Osaka International Ladies Marathon two years later.